 Nutritional Supplements for Red-Eared Sliders

-A good reptile multivitamin with calcium and vitamin D3 should be mixed with the turtle's food a couple of times a week.
+A vet may recommend that a good reptile multivitamin with calcium and vitamin D3 be mixed with the turtle's food a couple of times a week.
 Also, an excellent way to provide additional calcium is to put a cuttlebone in the turtle tank.
 These are often available in the bird section of your local pet store and can be affixed to the tank with suction cup clips or just floated in the water.